Interview with Kin Lane: Insights About API Technologies

 Kin, you have been involved in technology space for over 20 years now, would you mind telling us about the beginning of your digital career?
-Who or what has influenced on your decision to become a developer?
+Who or what has influenced your decision to become a developer?
 Or was it your own choice?
 What was the biggest challenge along the way?

 KL: My first introduction to technology was from my mother who purchased a commodore 64 for me in the early 80’s—she has always invested in me.
-After that it was two separate teachers, one in the 8th grade who got a bunch of Commodore Vic 20s, but knew nothing about them, so we setup the computer lab, and helped him establish a class.
-Then in high school I had a math teacher, Mr. Smith who helped push me into computing, and ultimately recommended me for me first job programming for the State of Oregon in 1988.
+After that, it was two separate teachers, one in the 8th grade who got a bunch of Commodore Vic 20s but knew nothing about them, so we set up the computer lab, and helped him establish a class.
+Then in high school, I had a math teacher, Mr. Smith who helped push me into computing, and ultimately recommended me for me first job programming for the State of Oregon in 1988.

 Internet technologies are developing with the lightening speed currently and it’s getting harder to turn around in tech without stumbling upon some reference to APIs.
 When did you start your researches in the world of API?
 What are the most interesting moments that took place on your way of discovering Application Programming Interface?

-KL: I started getting serious about the world of APIs in the spring and summer of 2010, while I was working at SAP, and I had a great amount of success employing web APIs over an SOA approach, and knew it was something I wanted to do more of, and SAP was not the place to do this.
+KL: I started getting serious about the world of APIs in the spring and summer of 2010, while I was working at SAP, and I had a great amount of success employing web APIs over an SOA approach and knew it was something I wanted to do more of, and SAP was not the place to do this.
 I began researching the space, and I was hooked, four years later I’m still doing it.

-KL: The first moment that triggered the importance of APIs for me was when I discovered I could use the URL for the social bookmarking service Delicious, and append XML and get back a machine readable list of my saved links, instead of the HTML list I would get through the interface—this got me very interested, and I began paying attention to APIs more closely.
-The biggest shift came when Amazon introduced their S3 and EC2 cloud services, which I used as part of my efforts at SAP.
+KL: The first moment that triggered the importance of APIs for me was when I discovered I could use the URL for the social bookmarking service Delicious, and append XML and get back a machine-readable list of my saved links, instead of the HTML list I would get through the interface—this got me very interested, and I began paying attention to APIs more closely.
+The biggest shift came when Amazon introduced its S3 and EC2 cloud services, which I used as part of my efforts at SAP.
 Now I could deploy global infrastructure using web APIs, and this changed everything—web APIs wouldn’t be a hobby toy anymore, you could get real business done with them.

-You travel a lot and take a participation in various interesting API discussions, meetings and APIDays.
+You travel a lot and take participation in various interesting API discussions, meetings and APIDays.
 Tell us, please, how did you come up with an idea of API Evangelism?

-KL: When I was doing my research in 2010, I saw that there was lots of technical pundits discussing the merits of RESTful APIs over SOAP, and JSON over XML, and while I was suited to participate in this conversation, I saw that nobody was focused on the business of APIs.
-I was looking for the opportunity in the API space, and decided that this was it, and made it my mission to focus on not just the business of APis, but also reaching out beyond Silicon Valley, and the developer echo chamber and educated normal business folks about the important of APIs.
+KL: When I was doing my research in 2010, I saw that there were lots of technical pundits discussing the merits of RESTful APIs over SOAP, and JSON over XML, and while I was suited to participate in this conversation, I saw that nobody was focused on the business of APIs.
+I was looking for the opportunity in the API space, and decided that this was it, and made it my mission to focus on not just the business of APIs, but also reaching out beyond Silicon Valley, and the developer echo chamber and educated normal business folks about the importance of APIs.
 So rather than using the developer evangelist, I chose API evangelist, where I would advocate for all APIs.

 You spend a lot of time monitoring API industry in real-time, would you mind sharing with us some new trends that are emerging?

-Currently, the usage of Application Programming Interface in e-Commerce is growing with the lightening speed.
+Currently, the usage of Application Programming Interface in eCommerce is growing with the lightening speed.
 With the help of API, it’s feasible to automate various online business by integrating different apps with shopping carts.
-Can you, please, give us your expert’s insight on API in e-Commerce?
+Can you, please, give us your expert’s insight on API in eCommerce?

-KL: e-Commerce is the oldest area of web API deployments, pioneered by the API giants like Salesforce, eBay, and Amazon.
-You see this evolving recently with the payment API space, evolving approaches to enabling purchases in the e-Commerce world with virtual currencies, and much more.
+KL: eCommerce is the oldest area of web API deployments, pioneered by the API giants like Salesforce, eBay, and Amazon.
+You see this evolving recently with the payment API space, evolving approaches to enabling purchases in the eCommerce world with virtual currencies, and much more.
 Some of the other trends like realtime, aggregation, and reciprocity are also being applied to commerce, and will enable exactly as you state, and enable new ways to purchase online, and even bridge the physical world of brick and mortar retail.
 There are interesting cash to digital payment solutions, gift cards, and mobile payments solutions like what we just saw announced from Apple, that are going to further escalate the pace of change in the commerce space.

 For non-technical merchants, API usually sounds quite terrifying and daunting.
 Tell us, please, what are, in your opinion, some of the major benefits that API provides vendors with?